samjf/flybuys_card_validation/README.md

 # Checking Fly Buys Cards

+## How to run the tests

+Please do the following to setup this project the run the tests:

+- clone this repo
+- ensure you are using the Ruby version specified in `.ruby-version`.
+- run `bundle install` to install the dependencies
+- run `rake` to start the tests (cucumber).

 ## Introduction

 Develop a Ruby application that solves the problem described below.
 The aim of the problem is to allow the candidate to *demonstrate their skill and experience* in aspects of the development process including domain modelling, object orientated design, use of language construct and idioms, and testing (unit or otherwise).